syn-ce/JuliaSetExplorer/README.md

 # Julia Set Explorer

-This project allows for the realtime exploration of Julia sets.
+This project allows for the exploration of Julia sets in real time.
 If you are in need of a screensaver look no further, there are plenty to find here.

 Try it yourself: [click me](https://syn-ce.github.io/JuliaSetExplorer/)